 Uniquely devoted to Michoacán cuisine, this festive restaurant throbs with the heart of Mexico.
 Atmospheric hand-painted murals, Mayan masks, and tin art ceiling mobiles mimic a courtyard patio in Mexico, while one of the five Lua family members staffing Soul offers heartfelt greetings of hospitality.
-Desert Magazine’s 2011 Best of the Valley voted Soul No. 1 for Mexican food.

 “You don’t have to travel.
 We give people a slice of Mexico right here,” says Teresa, mother and mastermind of Soul of Mexico.
 “This was my dream, and my children have helped that dream come true.”

-Soul Of Mexico
+• Soul of Mexico

 44100 Jefferson Street, Suite E502, Indio, CA 92201

 • Sol Sports Restaurant: